adityaarun1/pytorch_fast-er_rcnn/README.md

 # pytorch_fast-er_rcnn
-A pytorch implementation of fast RCNN and faster RCNN detection framework based on Ruotian(RT) Luo's [pytorch-faster-rcnn](https://github.com/ruotianluo/pytorch-faster-rcnn), Xinlei Chen's [tf-faster-rcnn](https://github.com/endernewton/tf-faster-rcnn) and the python Caffe implementation of faster RCNN available [here](https://github.com/rbgirshick/py-faster-rcnn).
+A pytorch implementation of fast R-CNN and faster R-CNN detection framework based on Ruotian(RT) Luo's [pytorch-faster-rcnn](https://github.com/ruotianluo/pytorch-faster-rcnn), Xinlei Chen's [tf-faster-rcnn](https://github.com/endernewton/tf-faster-rcnn) and the python Caffe implementation of faster RCNN available [here](https://github.com/rbgirshick/py-faster-rcnn).

 **Note**: Several minor modifications are made when reimplementing the framework, which give potential improvements.
 For details about the modifications and ablative analysis, please refer to the technical report [An Implementation of Faster RCNN with Study for Region Sampling](https://arxiv.org/pdf/1702.02138.pdf).
 If you are seeking to reproduce the results in the original paper, please use the [official code](https://github.com/ShaoqingRen/faster_rcnn) or maybe the [semi-official code](https://github.com/rbgirshick/py-faster-rcnn).
 For details about the faster RCNN architecture please refer to the paper [Faster R-CNN: Towards Real-Time Object Detection with Region Proposal Networks](http://arxiv.org/pdf/1506.01497.pdf).